hindu-comm/weblogs/manasataramgini/2014/01/2014-01-25_the-teaching-of-the-yamoghanta.md

 indicates his domesticated state.
-This is different from his wild state as a manifestation of the violent principle inherent in beer – a point alluded to in the shruti (e.g. [shatapatha brAhmaNa](https://manasataramgini.wordpress.com/2011/04/28/notes-on-the-vishnu-virachita-rudra-stotram/ "Notes on the viShNu-virachita rudra stotram")) in the context of the sautrAmaNi ritual.
+This is different from his wild state as a manifestation of the violent principle inherent in beer – a point alluded to in the shruti (e.g. [shatapatha brAhmaNa](https://manasataramgini.wordpress.com/2011/04/28/notes-on-the-vishnu-virachita-rudra-stotram/ "Notes on the viShNu-virachita rudrastotram")) in the context of the sautrAmaNi ritual.
 It also distinguishes him from the state where accompanied by the many female deities, the one in which alcoholic beverage is a sacrament as in the tantra-s of the